symgenoevolab/SyntenyFinder/README.md

 * ```plot_ideogram``` provides the file tree necessary to visualise the macrosynteny using RIdeogram
     * The karyotype and coordinate output files from ```SyntenyFinder``` should be copied into the ```input``` folder.
     * ```plot_ideogriam.R``` generates the plots and saves the resulting svg and pdf files in ```ideograms/svg``` and ```ideograms/pdf``` respectively.
-* ```Bryozoan_Synteny``` contains the code and data used to generate the figures for our research article.
-We have included it to show our process, but this directory is independent from the rest of the repository. **Feel free to omit this directory entirely.**
+* ```SyntenyFinder_customisable``` contains the code and data used to generate the figures for our research article and is customisable, allowing for different sources of intake files.
+This folder works independently, and could be omitted from, or used instead of, the rest of the repository.
     * ```Synteny_main.ipynb``` generated karyotype and coordinate files in a more customisable manner, allowing for a wider variety of intake files.
     * ```input_data``` contains links to our Dryad repository to download our Bryozoan genome files.
     * ```synteny_v5.5.R``` generated Oxford dot plots and RIdeogram macrosynteny plots, and additionally analysed mixing rates.